TiKVaWeb/telegram-channel-to-channel-parser/README.md

 2. Subscribe to the channels from which you want to parse messages.
 3. Add your account to the channel where messages will be sent, with publishing rights.

+If you are using a [KeywordTelegramForwarder.py](https://github.com/TiKVaWeb/telegram-keyword-filter-forwarder/blob/main/KeywordTelegramForwarder.py):
+1.  **Define your keywords:**  Edit the `keywords` list in the script to include words relevant to the content you want to forward.
+2.  **Case-insensitive search:** Keyword matching is case-insensitive, meaning "Keyword", "keywords", and "KEYWORD" will all be matched.

 ## Installation and launch
 1. Install dependencies:
-   `pip install telethon`
+   `pip install telethon pyahocorasick`
-2. Set up the script:
+3. Set up the script:
    * Provide your API data: api_id, api_hash and phone number.
    * Add links to source channels in source_channels.
    * Specify the target channel in target_channel.
-3. Run the script:
+4. Run the script:
    `python script.py`

 ## Contacts